George Poindexter: Beauty and Booty

 After the Battle of New Orleans, a Poindexter letter dated January 20, 1815, was published in the Mississippi Republican, which claimed that Pakenham's troops had used "Beauty and Booty" as a watchword.
 This claim was republished in Niles' Weekly Register, the National Intelligencer, and other newspapers.
 Political opponents and the editor of the Mississippi Republican challenged Poindexter's account based on Poindexter's supposed dereliction of duty on the day of the battle.
 In March 1815, Poindexter confronted the editor and was subsequently arrested for assault.
 The "beauty or booty" story had a profound effect on how the war was perceived and became central to contemporary accounts of Jackson's victory because it made the British appear to be degenerates bent on rape and plunder, while the Americans were depicted as benevolent and morally superior for the charity and medical aid they rendered to British troops after the fighting.

 House of Representatives

 Poindexter was chair of the committee appointed to draft a constitution for the new state of Mississippi.
 After its admission in 1817, he was elected to be the state's first representative in Congress.
 He served in the 15th Congress from 1817 to 1819, when he chaired the Committee on Public Lands.
+During the course of the 1819 Congressional investigation into Andrew Jackson's seizure of Florida, Poindexter defended Jackson against Henry Clay's charges that Jackson's lawlessness was like the nascent despotism of Julius Caesar in Gaul, suggesting other, more favorable, comparisons instead: "Greece had her Miltiades, Rome her Bellisarius [sic], Carthage her Hannibal, and may we...profit by the example!"

 After that, he was an unsuccessful candidate for the U.S. House of Representatives in 1820 to the 17th Congress and in 1822 to the 18th Congress.

 Governor of Mississippi

-In 1819 Poindexter was elected the second Governor of Mississippi by a large margin, winning over 60% of the vote.
+In 1819 Poindexter was elected the second Governor of Mississippi by a large margin, winning over 60% of the vote in the general election.
 He served from 1820 to 1822.
 During his time in office he oversaw a reorganization of the militia, the state created its first free public schools, state courts were reorganized, and Jackson was selected as the site for the state capital.